Living in Indonesia, A Site for Expatriates

 Internet

-Email sent to Indonesia can be received almost instantaneously around the globe.
-Without a doubt Email is the most economical way to keep in close, frequent touch with family and friends at home.
+Email sent to Indonesia can be received almost instantaneously across the globe.
+Without a doubt email is the one of the most economical ways to keep in close, frequent touch with family and friends at home.
 The ease of writing short notes whenever someone comes to mind is greatly facilitated by the internet.

 How the Internet has changed our lives as expats ... read A 'Home away from Home': Expatriates and the Internet.